Habits. We all have a hard time keeping the good ones.

-Hands down one of the best ways to be encouraged it to GIVE encouragement.
+Hands down one of the best ways to be encouraged and happy is to GIVE encouragement.

 It feels great to be able to cheer someone on in their own life’s journey and focuses your attention off your own problems and

 Why not take a few minutes to send a sweet text to a faraway friend?
 Or a friend that might be struggling through something?

 There is definitely a good feeling to sharing positivity.
 So don’t be stingy on it.
 It only takes a few seconds!

 4. Commit to This Number of Yoga Poses A Day